HappyArno/LightNBT/README.md

 The examples are in the [example](./example) directory.

 - [example1](./example/example1.cpp): Convert little endian NBT to big endian NBT
-- [example2](./example/example2.cpp): Convert SNBT to NBT
+- [example2](./example/example2.cpp): Convert SNBT to NBT and convert NBT to SNBT
 - [example3](./example/example3.cpp): Print NBT as SNBT
 - [example4](./example/example4.cpp): Get the position of the player from level.dat

 ## Todo

 - Support `.mca` file
-- Support writing SNBT
 - Support the 8-byte header of bedrock `level.dat`
 - Support automatic identifying the type of a file